markshperkin/Backward-Propagation-from-Scratch/README.md

 This repository contains implementations of both **one-layer** and **two-layer** neural networks, built from scratch using **NumPy**.
 These networks are designed for classification and regression tasks and utilize activation functions such as **ReLU** and **Sigmoid**.
-The primary purpose is to demonstrate how neural networks can be constructed without relying on external deep learning libraries.
+The primary purpose is to demonstrate how neural networks can be constructed without relying on external deep-learning libraries.

 ## How to Run